Frege system: Extended Frege system

-An important extension of a Frege system, the so called Extended Frege, is defined by taking a Frege system F and adding an extra derivation rule which allows to derive formula $p \leftrightarrow D$, where $\leftrightarrow$ abbreviates its definition in the language of the particular F and the atom $p$ does not occur in previously derived formulas including axioms and in the formula $D$.
+Cook and Reckhow also defined an extension of a Frege system, called extended Frege, which takes a Frege system F and adds an extra derivation rule which allows one to derive a formula $p \leftrightarrow D$, where $\leftrightarrow$ abbreviates its definition in the language of the particular F and the atom $p$ does not occur in previously derived formulas including axioms and in the formula $D$.

 The purpose of the new derivation rule is to introduce 'names' or shortcuts for arbitrary formulas.
-It allows to interpret proofs in Extended Frege as Frege proofs operating with circuits instead of formulas.
+It allows one to interpret proofs in Extended Frege as Frege proofs operating with circuits instead of formulas.

-Cook's correspondence allows to interpret Extended Frege as a nonuniform equivalent of Cook's theory PV and Buss's theory $S^1_2$ formalizing feasible (polynomial-time) reasoning.
+Cook's correspondence allows one to interpret Extended Frege as a nonuniform equivalent of Cook's theory PV and Buss's theory $S^1_2$ formalizing feasible (polynomial-time) reasoning.